marckean/marcseparation/_docs/22-dad_is_a_good_dad_outside.md

 ## My rebuttal

 ### I am not a bad Dad

-Photos and videos speak for themselves.
+Photos and videos speak for themselves, they are trust worthy and they don't lie.
+These video's below are my proof of me being a good Dad **outside the home**.
+For proof of me being a good Dad **inside the home**, please visit the other page, [Dad is fun inside the home](/marcseparation/dad_is_a_good_dad_at_home/).

 ## The below are some videos of the kids and I having heaps of fun outside the home